tomasc/datetime-distance-in-words/README.md

 Pass `dtstart` and `dtend` (`dtend` can be set to `undefined`) and queries to check the dates against.
 The queries can be either one of the predefined (see below) or a custom function that accepts `dtstart` and `dtend` and returns a value (typically string) if truthy.
-The `.value()` method will return name of the first matching query or value of the custom function.
+The functionreturns name of the first matching query or value of the custom function.

 ```coffee
 import { isWednesday, isWithinRange, setDay } from 'date-fns'